Fuwn/pywal.nix/README.md

 > Extremely straightforward evaluation-time Pywal integration for Home Manager

-`pywal-nix` is focused on providing the simplest way of integrating custom Pywal colourschemes into any Home Manager configuration at evaluation-time.
+`pywal-nix` is focused on providing the simplest way of integrating custom Pywal colour schemes into any Home Manager configuration at evaluation-time.

 I needed a pure (not `--impure`) Nix solution.
 I made a pure Nix solution.
 It works well.